 - Severability.
 If any provision or portion of this Agreement shall be deemed unenforceable or invalid for any reason, the Agreement shall be deemed amended to exclude any such provision or portion, and the remainder of this Agreement shall remain in full force and effect.

-L. Force Majeure.
+- Force Majeure.
 Any delay or failure in the performance by either Party hereunder shall be excused if and to the extent caused by the occurrence of Force Majeure.
-For purposes of this Agreement, Force Majeure shall mean a cause or event that is not reasonably foreseeable or otherwise caused by or under the control of the Party claiming Force Majeure, including acts of God, fires, floods, explosions, riots, wars, hurricane, sabotage terrorism, vandalism, accident, restraint of government, governmental acts, injunctions, labor strikes, and other like events that are beyond the reasonable anticipation and control of the Party affected thereby, despite such Party’s reasonable efforts to prevent, avoid, delay, or mitigate the effect of such acts, events or occurrences, and which events or the effects thereof are not attributable to a Party’s failure to perform its obligations under this Agreement.
+For purposes of this Agreement, “Force Majeure” shall mean a cause or event that is not reasonably foreseeable or otherwise caused by or under the control of the Party claiming Force Majeure, including acts of God, fires, floods, explosions, riots, wars, hurricane, sabotage terrorism, vandalism, accident, restraint of government, governmental acts (including but not limited to state and federal executive orders,) injunctions, epidemic, pandemic (for avoidance of doubt the government recommendations and prohibitions that arose due to the Covid 19 pandemic of 2020 or similar would qualify as a Force Majeure), labor strikes, delays or interruptions to services provided by cloud, platform, or other software as a service providers (including but, not limited to Amazon Webservices) which may impact the Private Label Program services, and other like events that are beyond the reasonable anticipation and control of the Party affected thereby, despite such Party’s reasonable efforts to prevent, avoid, delay, or mitigate the effect of such acts, events or occurrences, and which events or the effects thereof are not attributable to a Party’s failure to perform its obligations under this Agreement.

 TicketNetwork Private Label Policies and Guidelines